 The support is a double act: Laura Smyth and Ted Kemp.
 Laura is Lancashire born, with a passion for her (and my) home county; she introduces each traditional Manchester folk song with a little explanation of its origins, and much of it is quite colourful.
 Clearly Madchester began many years before New Order, Inspiral Carpets et al put the cotton-mill city on the map.
 She’s accompanied by the mystical-looking Ted on banjo, with Laurel playing the fiddle.
 Their voices harmonise beautifully.

-It’s now the turn of Auriyga, a band who are pushing the boundaries of folk music.
+Next on stage are Auriyga, a band who are pushing the boundaries of folk music.
 They comprise six musicians – five girls, one boy, all from the Birmingham Conservatoire.
 The set comprises a variety of folk numbers plus a couple of Jewish songs with a klezmer feel.
 Their ability to switch instruments throughout their long set is impressive, and between them, the classically-trained six play the fiddle, flute, clarinet, guitar, accordion, recorder and percussion.

 This is a charming and well-priced little venue with a regular Folk on Monday session, plus plenty of other good nights.